The IME Phase 2 Programme for newly ordained assistant curates is organised by the CMD Advisers on behalf of the bishops.

 Most training and learning in the first four years takes place in the home parish and with the support and encouragement of the training incumbent.
 Regular meetings of incumbent and curate for supervision and reflection are a key element of the training relationship.

-Clergy identified by the bishops as training incumbents are required to attend two residential training events: one on the nuts and bolts of curacy and the other on formation through supervision.
-For more details contact Revd Canon Dr Graham Hamborg, tel 01245 227418.
+Clergy identified by the bishops as training incumbents are required to attend a residential training event.
+For more details contact Revd Canon Andy Griffiths, tel 01245 294446.

 To find out more about the qualities that bishops look for in a training incumbent please see the Handbook for Curates and Training Incumbents.